AtomicTessellator/fhi-vibes/README.md

   to create a new supercell with a user defined symmetry block added to it
 * FireWorks integration
   * Functions that can be used with PyTask to use FireWorks as a job manager

-**Setup of Docker Images to Speed Up Testing**
+  * Jobs can now be submitted to the queue from a local machine and have the results processed locally **Setup of Docker Images to Speed Up Testing**
 ```
 mkdir -p docker